pytong/nightlife-coordination/README.md

 Features:

-1. As an authenticated user, I can keep my polls and come back later to access them.
+1. As an unauthenticated user, I can view all bars in my area.

-2. As an authenticated user, I can share my polls with my friends.
+2. As an authenticated user, I can add myself to a bar to indicate I am going there tonight.

-3. As an authenticated user, I can see the aggregate results of my polls.

-4. As an authenticated user, I can delete polls that I decide I don't want anymore.
+3. As an authenticated user, I can remove myself from a bar if I no longer want to go there.

-5. As an authenticated user, I can create a poll with any number of possible items.

-6. As an unauthenticated or authenticated user, I can see and vote on everyone's polls.

-7. As an unauthenticated or authenticated user, I can see the results of polls in chart form.
+4. As an unauthenticated user, when I login I should not have to search again.

 # Quick Start Guide